• Skip to primary navigation

 Instructions

-• Preheat the oven to 400 degrees F. Place the butter in a glass 9X13-inch baking dish and put the pan in the oven while it preheats (keep an eye on the dish so the butter doesn't burn; take it out when the butter is melted).
+• Preheat the oven to 425 degrees F. Place the butter in a 9X13-inch baking dish (we've found a GLASS pan works best!) and put the pan in the oven while it preheats (keep an eye on the dish so the butter doesn't burn; take it out when the butter is melted).

 • Bake for 20-25 minutes until the pancake is puffy and lightly browned on the bottom and edges.